camunda-community-hub/zeebe-client-node-js/README.md

 Basic Auth will also work without TLS.

+<a name = "camunda-cloud"></a>

 ### Camunda Cloud

+[Camunda Cloud](https://camunda.io) is a hosted SaaS instance of Zeebe.
+The easiest way to connect is to use the [Zero-conf constructor](#zero-conf) with the Client Credentials from the Camunda Cloud console as environment variables.

-You can connect to Camunda Cloud by using the `camundaCloud` configuration option, using the `clusterId`, `clientSecret`, and `clientId` from the Camunda Cloud Console, like this:
+You can also connect to Camunda Cloud by using the `camundaCloud` configuration option, using the `clusterId`, `clientSecret`, and `clientId` from the Camunda Cloud Console, like this:

 ```typescript
 const zbc = new ZB.ZBClient({